FlexMeasures/flexmeasures/documentation/tut/posting_data.rst

 Alternatively, to indicate that each individual observation was made directly after the end of its 15-minute interval (i.e. at 3.15pm, 3.30pm and so on), set a horizon to "PT0H" instead of a prior.

 Finally, delays in reading out sensor data can be simulated by setting the horizon field to a negative value.
-For example, a horizon of "-PT1H" would denote that each temperature reading was observed one hour after the fact (i.e. at 4.15pm, 4.30 pm and so on).
+For example, a horizon of "-PT1H" would denote that each temperature reading was observed one hour after the fact (i.e. at 4.15pm, 4.30pm and so on).

 See :ref:`prognoses` for more information regarding the prior and horizon fields.